 - Use the new username and password that was created for the user on the private server.

 - Upload the website files for your domain to the private server into the domain’s directory.

 Manually migrating files via rsync

 - Create a new user on the private server.
-Visit the Enabling Shell Access article for details on how to create this user.
+Visit the Creating a user with Shell (SSH) access article for details on how to create this user.

 - Find the full path to your new private server and its new user.

 - For example, if your private server is named ps9123456 and the new user you created is named user2, the path to the private server is:

 - With this information, you are ready to run the following rsync command.

 - Log into your shared server via SSH.

 - Run the following command to copy your data from your shared user to your new private server user.
 Be sure to change '/example.com' to your actual domain’s web directory: